 Jot down, if you would, Psalm 16:11 in the corner.
 “In Thy presence is fullness of joy, and at Your right hand are pleasures forever.”

 You know, as you spend time with God, and I hope you do it at the beginning of your day.
 Do it anytime but especially then.
-I want to encourage you to, as you talk with Him and ask Him to teach you to number your days and as you finished last week’s homework and start on the homework I’m going to give you at the end of this message, and you begin to walk through what God is doing in your heart, I would encourage you to spend some time singing to the Lord.
+I want to encourage you to, as you talk with Him and ask Him to teach you to number your days, and you begin to walk through what God is doing in your heart, I would encourage you to spend some time singing to the Lord.
 Spend some time rejoicing in Him for who He is.

 We are in such a consumer oriented society, basically we have unconsciously gone into our prayer life and in reading the Bible and saying, “God, what have You done for me lately?
 God, how are You going to fix this?
 God, when are You going to take care of that?”